Student Responsibilities regarding Counseling - Counseling Department

-Ohlone has the fourth best rate in the state for students who started a basic skills math course and then were successful in transfer level math.
-Source: Accountability Reporting for Community Colleges.
+Ohlone has the third best rate in the state for students who started a basic skills math course and then were successful in transfer level math.
+Source: California Community Colleges Student Success Scorecard.

 After completing all enrollment steps, including placement testing and orientation, students should make an appointment with a counselor.
 Counselors are not assigned to students.
 Students should select their own counselor to work with on an on-going basis.